defaultsabina/expense-tracker-app/README.md

 Create an amazing Expense tracker app using React.js 🚀

 #### Mandatory tasks:
-1. My app has 3 component:
+1. The app has 3 component:
   - ***Balance*** - which will display *total balance*, *incomes* and *expenses*.
   - ***History*** - which will display List of your *incomes* and *expenses*.
   - ***Transaction*** - form where you can add a new transaction.